oipwg/oip-npm/README.md

 # LibraryDJS
 LibraryDJS is an easy to use Node.js module to help with publishing to OIP media formats.
-It publishes the OIP metadata to the Florincoin blockchain using predefined
+It publishes the OIP metadata to the Florincoin blockchain using predefined metadata templates.

 ## Installation
 Import LibraryDJS into your existing application using the following below.